 How do I know if a message is phishing or legitimate?

-Phishing is carefully designed to appear to be legitimate email, identifying it can, at times, be difficult.
+Phishing is carefully designed to appear to be legitimate email; identifying it can be difficult.
 Please keep the following in mind when evaluating a message:

 - Trent IT will never send you a message containing a link outside of Qualtrics surveys.

 - Phishing messages generally refer to an urgent need - the impending deletion of your account, or a quota usage.
-Trent IT does not communicate this information in this manor.
+Trent IT does not communicate this information in this manner.